Providence Medical Group Patient and Family Advisory Program Volunteer

 “When we hear that a policy or signage isn’t working for patients, we need to be willing to change it.
 With our support, the council has really taken ownership of the after-visit summary report, and is championing it with physicians and patients.
 I encourage all clinical areas at Providence to listen to the voice of their patients and customers, because it will improve care and raise patient satisfaction.”

-– Cindy Klug, director of education, Providence Medical Group
+– Cindy Klug, director of clinical innovation and transformation, Providence Medical Group